GE, an industrial conglomerate pioneer, to break up | Headlines

 INDUSTRIAL POWERHOUSE Culp's strategy is in stark contrast to the path GE pursued in the 1980s and 1990s under Jack Welch, who expanded the company into an industrial behemoth.

-In 2015, activist investor Nelson Peltz took a stake in GE and demanded changes at the company, including moving away from finance operations toward its industrial roots.
-On Tuesday, Peltz's company Trian said it "enthusiastically supports this important step in the transformation of GE."
-GE's aviation business, usually its cash cow, makes jet-engines for Boeing and Airbus.
-It was not immediately clear how the company will fund the unit's operations, which tend to be very capital intensive.
+In 2015, activist investor Nelson Peltz took a stake in GE and demanded changes at the company, including moving away from finance operations and toward its industrial roots.
+On Tuesday, Peltz's company, Trian, said it "enthusiastically supports this important step in the transformation of GE."
+GE's aviation business, usually its cash cow, makes jet engines for Boeing Co and Airbus SE.
+Questions remain over how the company will fund the unit's operations, which tend to be very capital-intensive.

+The company reckons the aviation unit's low-cost structure, strong order book and investment-grade balance sheet would let it tap capital markets.
+But some analysts say the unit's valuation could suffer as it will also take over GE's financial liabilities after the split.
+"There is clearly a debate among investors as to how much the aviation valuation should be penalized vs peers because of the financial liabilities," analysts at Barclays wrote in a note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)